isomerpages/moe-lianhuapri/_ccas/Physical Sports/Football.md

 ## **Students' Voices**

+Here is an update on our National School Games journey.
+My team has made our school proud by clinching the top four positions at the West Zone Inter-School Football Tournament this year!

+Even though we lost a game with Bukit View Primary School during the second round, we did not let it affect us.
+We worked hard and motivated each other.
+This resulted in us getting closer as a team.
+As we played the game against St Anthony, we kept our focus and showed grit!
+We won and we got through the semifinals!
+However, during the semi-final game against Dazhong Primary School, we lost 2-1.&nbsp;

+We will continue to work hard and make our school proud!

+Next week, my team will be continuing the tournament and will be fighting for 3rd/4th placing in the Nationals!&nbsp;

+I would like to take this opportunity to thank Ms Kiew, Mdm Tan, Mrs Low, teachers, our parents and all our schoolmates for their support.

+  <p style="text-align: right"> RAYYAN DANI, 6 Resilience<br></p>

 I have always been fascinated by my brother, Hakeem.
 He is a good player and is able to control the ball well.
 I realised that Hakeem was good because of the long hours of training and playing soccer.
 Thus I am inspired to become like him.
 I am lucky as my brother Hakeem always trains me in the afternoons.